about me and my social media workshops

 My iPhone Writerly Apps Platforms:

 Just to shake things up, I write flash fiction under the pen name A.Q.
 Wagner, so some of those puppies are published and floating around out there.
 Why confuse the situation with an alternate personae?
 Because Young Adult writers must leave room for hope.
 When I write flash fiction under my pen name, I don’t have to leave room for anything.

 There’s also Sub It Club, the brainchild of Heather Ayris Burnell, that Dana Carey and I helped start.
 There are boards and Facebook and Pinterest along with the blog.
 Check Heather’s amazing monthly contest round up.

 And finally, I produce the weekly frequently amusing but always informational KidLit Scoop, a link round-up of news that affects children’s publishing and those who write for it.
+With ridiculous narrative from my fevered brain woven through it.
 You can sign up for it on my homepage, or right here:

 Oh, wait.
 I also tweet up a storm, so follow me here: